nitipon-ton/wordle-analyzer/README.md

 so this is a UX problem rather than an outage — but a 50s spinner is effectively a broken feature, and users will assume the page hung.

-This substantially raises the value of the precomputed matrix from §2.3, which was already the top open item.
-Measured on the full list, the matrix scores the entire 2,341-word pool in **0.272s** — turning the 50.4s worst case into roughly **0.3s, a ~185× improvement**.
-The full-list matrix is `14,855 × 2,341` uint8 = **34.8 MB**, built offline in 8.7s.
+The precomputed matrix would solve this outright (0.272s for the whole 2,341-word pool) but **can't be deployed** — the 34.8 MB artifact exceeds Vercel's file-size limits (§2.3).
+The viable answer is candidate restriction (§2.5), which brings the full list's typical turn to **0.05s** and its worst case to **4.6s** using nothing but a lower threshold on logic already in the file.

-**Recommendation: treat the matrix as a prerequisite for making `full` the default.** As shipped, `recent` remains the default, which keeps typical latency near ~1.3s.
+**Recommendation: land the candidate restriction before making `full` the default.** As shipped, `recent` remains the default, keeping typical latency near ~1.3s.

 ### 4.4 Implementation notes